University of Sheffield: Architectural Engineering Design

-Minimum 2:1 honours degree in a relevant subject.
+Minimum 2:1 honours degree (BEng, MEng, BSc) in a scientific or engineering subject.

-English language requirements: Overall IELTS grade of 6.5 with a minimum of 6.0 in each component, or equivalent.
+English language requirements: Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 Not what you are looking for?Browse other courses in Construction, Architecture or Architectural engineering, or search our comprehensive database of postgrad programs.